Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_5_3_5 Visualization

 Take a snapshot of the viewer, give it the name of the test case, and save in the directory indicated by Tcl variable *imagedir*.
-Note that this variable directs to the *log* directory if command *testgrid* is active, or to *tmp* subdirectory of the current folder if the test is run interactively.

 ~~~~~
 vinit